willkg/markus/README.rst

 * providing multiple backends (Datadog statsd, logging, and so on) for sending data to multiple places
-* supports sending metrics to multiple backends
+* sending metrics to multiple backends
 * providing a testing framework for easy testing
 * providing a decoupled infrastructure making it easier to use metrics without having to worry about making sure your metrics client is configured and